 The average class size is 18 to 22 students.

-The language of instruction for all subjects at AIS primary school is English, except for Indonesian Studies, which will be conducted in Indonesian language.
+The language of instruction for all subjects is English, except for Indonesian Studies, which will be conducted in Indonesian language.
 In secondary school, language options include French, Japanese, Korean, Spanish and Italian.

 Yes.
 AIS is an inclusive school, and inclusion serves as one of the most important values at AIS.
 Students who have learning difficulties or are in need of special attention may be accepted to the Learning Support program after comprehensive observation is conducted prior to commencement.
 The Learning Support program at AIS has accepted students diagnosed as being on the autism spectrum, Down syndrome, ADHD, Asperger’s syndrome, global developmental delay, speech delay, dyslexia, etc.

 As a multicultural school, AIS has more than thirty nationalities from the five continents of the world.